Belin-Blank Center for Gifted Education

 Secondary Student Training Program

-Students completing grade 10 or 11 may apply for the Secondary Student Training Program (SSTP), a five and one-half-week residential summer research program.
+Students completing grade 10 or 11 may apply for the Secondary Student Training Program (SSTP), a five-and-one-half-week residential summer research program.
 SSTP students conduct research in university research groups under the guidance of a faculty mentor.
 Students earn 3 s.h. of academic credit.
 Visit the SSTP website to learn more about the program, including eligibility and application.
 See the Secondary Student Training Program in the catalog.

 Summer Writing Residency